Aronofsky, Iñarritu films set for Venice Film Festival

 This year’s main competition jury is being led by Julianne Moore and includes French director Audrey Diwan, whose film “Happening” won the Golden Lion last year, author Kazuo Ishiguro (“Never Let Me Go”) and Iranian actor Leila Hatami (“A Separation”).

-Aside from “Don’t Worry Darling,” other films debuting out of competition include Walter Hill’s “Dead For a Dollar,” with Willem Dafoe and Christoph Waltz; Bill Poland’s “Dreamin’ Wild,” with Casey Affleck and Walton Goggins playing musical duo Donnie and Joe Emerson; Paul Schrader’s “Master Gardener” with Joel Edgerton and Sigourney Weaver; and Ti West’s “Pearl” with Mia Goth.
+Aside from Warner Bros.’
+“Don’t Worry Darling,” other films debuting out of competition include Walter Hill’s “Dead For a Dollar,” with Willem Dafoe and Christoph Waltz; Bill Poland’s “Dreamin’ Wild,” with Casey Affleck and Walton Goggins playing musical duo Donnie and Joe Emerson; Paul Schrader’s “Master Gardener” with Joel Edgerton and Sigourney Weaver; and Ti West’s “Pearl” with Mia Goth.
+“Hoop Dreams” director Steve James is also coming to the Lido for the first time with his new documentary “A Compassionate Spy” and Oliver Stone will be there with “Nuclear.”

 Venice, which runs from Aug.
 31 through Sept.
 10, is just the first of many fall film festivals that will help narrow the playing field for the awards season to come.
 The Toronto International Film Festival starts soon after on Sept.
 8, followed by the Telluride Film Festival on Sept.
 15 and the New York Film Festival on Sept.
 30.